About Bryan County

 How can I search for someone recently arrested in Bryan County, Georgia?

 To search for someone recently arrested in Bryan County, Georgia, you can contact the Bryan County Jail located at 95 Sgt.
 Robert W. Crapse Drive, Pembroke, GA.
 The jail provides an inmate lookup service through their official website, where you can search for current detainees by name.
-Additionally, you can call the jail directly at (912) 653-5245 for further assistance with inmate information.
+You can call the jail directly at (912) 653-5245 for further assistance with inmate information.

 Mugshots or booking photos in Bryan County, Georgia, can be obtained from the Bryan County Sheriff's Office.
 The office may provide access to these records through their official website or upon request.
 For online access, you can visit the Bryan County Sheriff's Office website, or you can contact them directly at (912) 653-3800 for more information on obtaining booking photos.